 - The Umbrella Academy uses the bright, clean style of Gabriel Ba, while the plot is a mix of dramatic confrontations, violence, and absurdist humor.

 - The ending of Don Rosa's Scrooge McDuck story "The Old Castle's Other Secret or A Letter From Home": the last main panel contains several smaller panels around the edges, combining into a single scene with multiple viewpoints.
 Central is Scrooge reunited with his estranged sister and looking at the letter from his long-dead parents that confirms that, contrary to what he began to fear during the story, they were proud of him and trusted him.
 The other panels play into this theme and into the generally uplifting spirit of the goal of the adventure having been achieved and the villain defeated... except the last one, which features Donald frantically trying to fix the Holy Grail, which he accidentally broke earlier.
 When it works, the effect is basically to make the reader be moved to tears and laugh at that last panel at the same time.

-- The My Little Pony: Friendship Is Magic fanfiction Jericho has a few of these.
-A lot it comes from the the narrator, Jericho, being a First-Person Smartass.
+- The My Little Pony: Friendship is Magic fanfiction Jericho has a few of these.
+A lot it comes from the the narrator, Jericho, being a First-Person Smartass and also a Sociopathic Hero.
 During the dark scene in chapter 3, which had earlier had an Apocalyptic Log wherein a little girl watched her parents beaten up by agents of a Government Conspiracy, we get this little gem:

 - Then, during a conversation with the Baron of Sleepy Oaks, which was going all fine and dandy: